Curator

 France

-For this monumental painting, Édouard Manet depicted Jesus Christ at the end of his life, beaten and awaiting crucifixion.
+Here, Manet depicted Jesus at the end of his life, beaten and awaiting crucifixion.
 The Roman soldiers force him to don a crown of thorns and proffer a reed “scepter” and purple cloak, all intended to ridicule him as “King of the Jews,” a title bestowed ironically by his tormenters.
-Manet, who painted very few religious subjects, transformed this sacred narrative into a gritty drama that marries realism with theatricality.
-Shown without a halo, Jesus glows against the dark background.
+Manet transformed this sacred narrative into a gritty drama that marries realism with theatricality.
+He presented Jesus frontally, emphasizing his vulnerability and human physicality.
+Jesus seems exhausted and limp.
+The canvas’s visible brushstrokes and color palette create a sense of materiality that further evokes a palpable, unidealized Christ, who notably lacks a halo.
 Is he a holy being emanating divine light or a real man posing under a studio spotlight?
 The painting caused a scandal in its own time for precisely this ambiguity.

 Oil on canvas